 The size of the EHT Compressed Beamforming Report field depends on the values in the EHT MIMO Control field.
 The EHT Compressed Beamforming Report field contains EHT compressed beamforming report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 35.7.4 (Rules for generating segmented feedback)).
 EHT compressed beamforming report information is included in the EHT compressed beamforming/CQI report if the Feedback Type subfield in the EHT MIMO Control field indicates SU or MU.

-The EHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in order shown in Table 9-71 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band), and second, by data and pilot subcarrier index from lowest frequency to highest frequency.
-An explanation of how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6 (Compressed beamforming feedback matrix), where is the Nc is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index subfield of the EHT MIMO Control field, and Nr is the number of rows in a compressed beamforming feedback matrix determined by the Nr Index subfield of the EHT MIMO Control field.
+The EHT Compressed Beamforming Report information contains matrix angles in order shown in Table 9-71 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band), and an explanation of how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6 (Compressed beamforming feedback matrix), where is the Nc is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index subfield of the EHT MIMO Control field, and Nr is the number of rows in a compressed beamforming feedback matrix determined by the Nr Index subfield of the EHT MIMO Control field.

 CID 12365